CathedralCode/Builder/README.md

 probably the most common use.

-With either a table specified or loaded via nextTable, write the files to disk or dispaly to screen.
+With either a table specified or loaded via nextTable, write the files to disk or display to screen.

     # Echo to screen
     echo $buildManager->getDataTableCode();